calrissian/flowmix/README.md

 - Groovy-defined flows that get auto-classloaded by the Storm bolts to limit downtime and promote on-the-fly updates of flows.
 - Dynamic updating of flows.
 You modify your flow and submit it, the Storm topology will automatically update itself.
 - Ability to expire partitioned windows by time
+- Event broadcast operators for intra-topology event handling (similar to Punctuations in Infosphere Streams).